 Poffertjes are commonly seen during special occasion markets.
 National holidays (such as King’s Day), the Christmas period, and summertime festivals are all great chances to find a poffertjes stall open for business.

 But, you can easily find poffertjes year round.
 Some poffertjes stalls are open at weekly markets, like the stand at Albert Cuyp market in Amsterdam, or in the Saturday markets in Haarlem.

-Supermarket poffertjes are available too.
+If you can’t make it out to the market, then supermarket poffertjes are available too.
 The batter is sold almost ready to go, and just needs eggs and milk before cooking at home.
 They just need to be fried on a poffertjes pan, and voila!
-They’re ready to eat at home.
+They’re ready to enjoy at home.

 Other similar treats to poffertjes

 There are other local street foods around the world which are similar to poffertjes.
 Some are sweet, some are savoury, but it seems that the scalloped pan is a common theme.
 In Hong Kong, you won’t need to look far for a classic egg waffle, whilst Japan’s takoyaki is an octopus-filled variation, with a rich, savoury batter.